TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 With v4, React Query introduces a new `networkMode` to tackle all these issues.
 Please read the dedicated page about the new [Network mode](../guides/network-mode) for more information.

-### Mutation Cache Garbage Collection

-Mutations can now also be garbage collected automatically, just like queries.
-The default `cacheTime` for mutations is also set to 5 minutes.

 ### Tracked Queries per default

 React Query defaults to "tracking" query properties, which should give you a nice boost in render optimization.
 The feature has existed since [v3.6.0](https://github.com/tannerlinsley/react-query/releases/tag/v3.6.0) and has now become the default behavior with v4.